-EXTREMELY LOUD AND INCREDIBLY CLOSE by Jonathan Safran Foer
+A Review of EXTREMELY LOUD AND INCREDIBLY CLOSE (Jonathan Safran Foer)

 The literature of September 11, 2001 is never attacked.
 When a book speaks of September 11, 2001 (or of terrorism in general), it is more or less guaranteed immunity from criticism; it will, almost inescapably, be greeted with sympathy.

-Oskar, the insufferable brat, attempts to complete the work of mourning for his father, Thomas Schell, Jr., a victim of September 11, by compiling an almanac of self-inflicted wounds, the collage of images and letters which is the book we are “reading” — an almanac which, most likely, is assembled sometime in the indefinite future (Thomas Shell, Sr.’s manuscript of 4/12/78 is heavily edited (pp. 208-216).
+Oskar, the insufferable brat, attempts to complete the work of mourning for his father, Thomas Schell, Jr., a victim of September 11, by compiling an almanac of self-inflicted wounds, the collage of images and letters which is the book we are “reading”–an almanac which, most likely, is assembled sometime in the indefinite future.
+(Thomas Shell, Sr.’s manuscript of 4/12/78 is heavily edited (208-216).
 Who has done the editing?
-Almost certainly an older version of his grandson Oskar).
-If the term, “reading” even applies.
+Almost certainly an older version of his grandson Oskar.)
+If the term “reading” even applies.
 Whenever a “pregnant” image is described, Foer literally re-presents it in the form of a pictorial image.
 When a flock of birds rises into the sky, it is not enough that we read of these birds — we must SEE them as well.
 Words may not be left in their invisibility; we are presented with supplementary photographs, illustrations, since mere verbality is not enough.
-(Indeed, the entire novel oozes with misologos — the mistrust or hatred of language / reason — in terms of both its content and its form.)
+Indeed, the entire novel oozes with misologos — the mistrust or hatred of language / reason — in relation to both its content and its form.
 Photographs, yes, and also a superabundance of blank pages and nearly-blank pages.
 Space is not used in the manner it is in the works of Edmond Jabes, for instance.

 Typography does not substitute for a well-wrought sentence.
-Foer abrogates himself of all responsibilities — most specifically, the responsibility to write well.
-Why bother when the pyrotechnics of typography are at his disposal?
+Foer abrogates himself of all responsibilities–most specifically, the responsibility to write well.
+Why bother when the pyrotechnics of typography is at his disposal?

 As far as the writing is concerned, it is composed of nothing other than mind-numbingly, soul-deadeningly repetitive phrases (“heavy boots,” “raison d’etre,” etc.) and Sunday school platitudes: “Sometimes one simply wants to disappear” (184); “There’s nothing wrong with not understanding yourself” (184); “Everything that’s born has to die, which means our lives are like skyscrapers” (245); “How can you say I love you to someone you love? … It’s always necessary” (314).
-Whenever the author writes something that he finds “beautiful” and “true” (165), he congratulates himself on his brilliance and tells us that that thing is “beautiful” and “true.”
+Whenever the author writes something that he finds “beautiful” and “true” (165), he congratulates himself on his beauty and truth and tells us that that thing is “beautiful” and “true.”
 The entire book reeks of such unearned profundity.
-We also learn that most dust is made up of human detritus — a very deep truth indeed, one that Foer also communicates in his essay “Emptiness” (originally published in Playboy) with all of the sanctimoniousness and self-righteousness of the faux naif who serves as the center of the novel, a Sunday school lecture in which we learn that famous musicians (Ringo Star) and scientists (Stephen Hawking) are unthreateningly approachable: everything is familiarized.
+We also learn that most dust is made up of human detritus–a very deep truth indeed, one that Foer also communicates in his essay “Emptiness” (originally published in Playboy) with all of the sanctimoniousness and self-righteousness of the faux naif who serves as the center of the novel, a Sunday-School lecture in which we learn that famous musicians (Ringo Star) and scientists (Stephen Hawking) are unthreateningly approachable: Everything is familiarized.

 Dr. Joseph Suglia